top of page

 Image Quality:

-One critical feature for assessing a camera's value is its image quality.
 Professional photographers often rely on high-end DSLR or mirrorless cameras with larger sensors, allowing for greater light sensitivity and improved image quality, especially in low-light conditions.
 While the iPhone has made significant strides in image quality, it still needs to be enhanced due to its smaller sensor size.
 Professional cameras generally provide a superior dynamic range, colour accuracy, and detail retention, making them preferable for demanding photographic tasks.

 Versatility: